List of awards and nominations received by Björk

-The music video for "Wanderlust", the fourth single from her sixth studio album Volta (2007), was one of the world first music video shot in stereoscopic 3D and received numerous accolades, including three UK Music Video Awards.
+The music video for "Wanderlust", the fourth single from her sixth studio album Volta (2007), was one of the world's first music videos shot in stereoscopic 3D and received numerous accolades, including three UK Music Video Awards.
 In 2010, she received the Polar Music Prize, bestowed from the Royal Swedish Academy of Music, an honor considered the "Nobel Prize of Music".
 With the release of her seventh album Biophilia (2011), Björk garnered the Artist of the Year prize from the Webby Awards and the MPG Innovation Award from the Music Producers Guild.
 Biophilia and its related app were included in the Museum of Modern Art permanent collection.
 In 2015, the museum honored the singer with a self-titled artist retrospective, curated by Klaus Biesenbach.
 After the exhibition, Björk conceived Björk Digital, an immersive exhibit, in which she displayed virtual reality videos for songs taken from her eight studio album Vulnicura (2015).
 The visual for the song "Notget" won the Grand Prix in the Digital Craft category at the 2017 Cannes Lions International Festival of Creativity.

-Björk is the fifth most successful international artist at the Brit Awards, with five awards won, and she's also the artist with the most wins and nominations in the International Female Solo Artist category.
-With sixteen nominations accrued at the Grammy Awards, she's tied with Brian McKnight and Dave Kutch as the third most nominated artist to have never won, behind Zubin Mehta, Snoop Dogg and Chris Gehringer, also making her the female artist with most nominations to have never won.
+Björk is the fourth most successful international artist at the Brit Awards, with five awards won, and she's also the artist with the most wins and nominations in the International Female Solo Artist category.
+With sixteen nominations accrued at the Grammy Awards, she's tied with Brian McKnight as the sixth most nominated artist to have never won and the female artist with most nominations to have never won.
 Aside from her accolades in music and film, the singer received the Order of the Falcon from the President of Iceland in 1997 and the Ordre national du Mérite from the President of France in 2001.
 In 2015, she was included in Time's list of the 100 most influential people in the world.
+In 2023 Björk was awarded an honorary doctorate by the Iceland University of the Arts, citing her as "the trailblazer who effectively brought Icelandic music into the international spotlight".
+The following year, she was named as the eight honorary citizen of Reykjavík by the City Council, which also agreed that artist Gabríela Friðriksdóttir, in collaboration with the Reykjavik Art Museum, would be commissioned to create a statue of Björk.